Mie-Jonasson/DataScienceBachelor/4_semester/Second_Year_Project/Exam_notes.md

 Another problem is that *order is not considered* in a regular FFNN, and this might make a huge difference!
 Also, deep neural nets have a *large magnitude of weights* that we need to tune during training time.

+Remember that **regularisation** is an important consideration, as all Neural Nets are prone to overfitting.
+We can use something called 'weight decay' (*l2-regularisation*), but for neural nets we prefer to use *drop-out* during training! **drop-out** is performed in practice by setting some probability *p* of any hidden node randomly returning 0 no matter the input. (but do not apply drop-out on recurrent layers...)

 ---
 ### *What are the basics of CNNs?*
 The idea behind CNNs comes from the computer vision field, and is especially useful for working with 2-dimensional data (matrices / images).